Price Lists

 Next step:

-In order to display the correct prices to correct customers, you'll need to assign price list(s) to a customer group.
+In order to display the correct prices to correct customers, you'll need to assign price list(s) to a Customer Group or Company Account.

 Need Help?